datacamp-content-public/courses-uw-stat-csss-soc-221-winter-2019/chapter2.md

 We will also check whether our sample is one of the 95% of samples that we expect to contain the population parameter.

 `@instructions`
-Calculate the standard error of the estimate, using the equation for standand error: the standard deviation divided by the square root of the sample size.
-The R function `sqrt()` calculates square roots!
+Calculate the standard error of the estimate: the standard deviation divided by the square root (function `sqrt()`) of the sample size.

 Calculate the lower and upper limits of the 95% confidence interval.
 Remember, the 95% confidence interval is defined by 1.96 standard errors above and below the estimated mean.

-Finally, calculate the population mean to check whether it falls within your confidence interval.
+Finally, calculate the population mean (from the variable `ames$Gr.Liv.Area`) to check whether it falls within your confidence interval.

 `@hint`